seannabaa/MonkeyTrain/README.md

 **Inspiration**
 - Human Benchmark
 - Lumosity
-- "Chimp outperform humans at memory task" By New Scientist on YouTube
+- "Chimp outperforms humans at memory task" By New Scientist on YouTube